What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 Plus, Darkness hasn't aged well, considering link monsters can't move into defense mode (face-up or face-down).
 As an alternative, try "Book of Moon" (limited as of this writing), which offers the same effect but at quick-play speed with no discard cost.

 12. Appointer of the Red Lotus

-Here's a far inferior version of the banned spell "Confiscation".
+Here's a far inferior version of the banned spell "Confiscation."
 As a cost, you pay 2000 life points and have to reveal all cards in your hand.
 Then, you look at your opponent's hand and banish one of their cards until their next end phase.
-Knowledge of your opponent's hand is nice, but they gain the same benefit about yours and you lose 1/4 of your starting health.
+Knowledge of your opponent's hand is nice, but they gain the same benefit as yours, and you lose 1/4 of your starting health.